grifs250/email-automation/email-collector/README.md

 ### Morgan

 Morgan is an HTTP request logger middleware for Node.js.
 It is used to log requests to the application, helping with debugging and monitoring.

+## Sources of Inspiration and Thanks

+This project was made possible thanks to the help and inspiration from several sources:

+- **CS50**: First and foremost, a huge thank to CS50 for the knowledge, motivation, and guidance to start and finish this project.
+The insights and inspiration from past project submitters and the entire CS50 community were invaluable.
+- **ChatGPT**: A special thanks to ChatGPT for assisting with precise writing, comments, and syntax throughout the development process.
+- **YouTube Tutorial Creators**: Of course, a heartfelt thanks to everyone who creates and shares free tutorials on Node.js, MongoDB, Nodemailer, and other technologies.
+Your contributions are an essential resource for the developer community.

 ## Conclusion